TW-ASMP/TWmaximoConfig/Hierarchy/02_role_hierarchy.md

 	- Yards
 	- Independent Buildings

+# [] 5/17 AK: Erosion control structures do not have a proper category.

 ## The Significance in the Usage of Plurals
 - Where a plural noun is used.
 For example: Drinking Water Treatment Plants, the entity represents a set of things.
 In the case of the example - the set of drinkin water treatment plants in TW.